tbedford/Website-Test/source/articles/tales-from-the-bcrypt.md

 # Tales from the Bcrypt

+Summary: Bcrypt proves to be a very convenient library for encrypting passwords.

 So, I had to write a little piece of code to authorize users into my web app.
 I know enough that you really don't want to store passwords in plain text.
 But simply hashing a password leaves it vulnerable to